-Aloof gray has a teeny tiny more green in it, so its slightly cooler but I really loved how it turned out in their house.
+Aloof gray has a teeny tiny more green in it, so it’s slightly cooler, but I really loved how it turned out in the Curbly’s home.
 Also I miss that family.

 To see more of the Curbly’s House head over HERE

 7. Benjamin Moore, White Diamond